dodge-research-group/thztools/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Thztools Documentation
+THzTools Documentation
 ====================================

 **Date**: May 13, 2023 **Version**:0.2

-**Thztools** is a software used to compute estimates for noise model parameters and transfer function parameters.
+**THzTools** is a software used to compute estimates for noise model parameters and transfer function parameters.

 .. toctree::